hacss/hacss/README.md

    ["rules"](https://github.com/acss-io/atomizer/blob/master/src/rules.js)
    (aka "atomic classes") and ["helpers"](https://github.com/acss-io/atomizer/blob/master/src/helpers.js) into a single concept of a [rule](guides/config.md#rules).
-Verbose schemas for defining "rules" and "helpers" are replaced with a simple map between a rule name and, typically, the function used to generate the corresponding styles.
+Verbose schemas for defining "rules" and "helpers" are replaced by a simple map between a rule name and, typically, the function used to generate the corresponding styles.
 2. Where Atomizer
    [prevents changing of the rules](https://github.com/acss-io/atomizer/search?q=already+exists+with+a+different&unscoped_q=already+exists+with+a+different), Hacss makes redefining rules easy.
 A common use case for this would be to